 99. To feel comfortable with yourself and learn to trust in your own strength.
 The further I travel the closer I feel to myself.
 Very cliché, but true.

 100. Because it’s easy!
 Very easy.
-Talk to me or other travelers if you have any questions.
+Whenever you have any questions, talk to me or other travelers.

 Because we can!